DaveShepperd/dmp_vlda/README.md

 * DBGFILE - Passes debug information
 * DBGSEG - Passes debug information
 * BOFF - An expression to be computed as a branch offset.
 * OOR - An expression that tests for an out of range condition.
-The enclosed message is displayed if the out of range condition is met
+The enclosed message is displayed if the out of range condition is met.